 When we asked him why he came forward to tell his ransomware story when many others are reluctant to, Kacoroski told us: “The only mistake in life is a lesson not learned.”

-A lesson we can all learn from recent history is that cybercriminals are probably planning to ruin somebody’s Labor Day weekend.
+A lesson we can all learn is that cybercriminals are not reluctant to ruin somebody’s holiday plans.
 So don’t wait for an attack to happen to your organization before you decide you need to be ready.

-Prepare now, so you can enjoy an uninterrupted Labor Day weekend!
+Prepare now, so you can enjoy uninterrupted R&Rs during holidays and special events!
+Have fun!